ikotarac/redux-scope/README.md

 ### Connecting result of `createRootReducer` to external reducer

-Provide a path to the mounting point so that selectors can work correctly
+Provide a path to the mounting point so that selectors can work correctly:

 ```javascript
 // use redux scope as usual